CleoBrown/studio_ghibli_react_api_app/README.md

 ## Alternative manual steps to run

 This project was bootstrapped with Create React App.<br>

-To run the following ensure  Node.js installed https://nodejs.org/en/ <br>
+_Ensure you have Node.js installed https://nodejs.org/en/ on your machine_<br>

 - Install Node Package Manager(NPM):<br>
 <br>Run: